jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 configuration to see if there are any errors or warnings that would explain the issue.

-Next, run make.
+Next, run *make*.
 The output will be stored in the linuxwacom package's src/util and src/util/.libs directory.
-They will be installed by running make install (you need to switch to superuser to run this command).
+They will be installed by running *make install* (you need to switch to superuser to run this command).

-If wacom\_drv.(s)o was running while installing xsetwacom, xsetwacom can be launched immediately after make install and exit.
+If wacom\_drv.(s)o was running while installing xsetwacom, xsetwacom can be launched immediately after *make install* and *exit*.

 If wacom\_drv.o is installed by the same make install as xsetwacom is, restarting X server is required to use the newly built wacom\_drv.(s)o.